-Date of Birth 17 June 1943 Profession - Professional supervisory director - Emeritus Professor at the University of Groningen Main positions - Chairman of the Supervisory Board of Rabobank Nederland - Chairman of the Board of Directors of Stichting TBI Nationality Dutch Additional positions Supervisory Directorships: - Chairman of the Supervisory Board of Siers Groep B.V. - Chairman of the Supervisory Board of Arriva Nederland B.V. - Chairman of the Supervisory Board of TSS B.V. - Vice-Chairman of the Supervisory Board of KIWA N.V.

-- Member of the Supervisory Board of NOM N.V.

-Other additional positions: - Member of the Board of Directors of Unilever Trust Office

-- Vice-Chairman of the Board of Supervision of the University

-Medical Center Groningen

-- Chairman of the Board of Supervision of the Fries Museum en
+Date of Birth 17 June 1943 Profession - Professional supervisory director - Former Professor at the Erasmus University of Rotterdam - Emeritus Professor at the University of Groningen Main positions - Chairman of the Supervisory Board of Rabobank Nederland - Chairman of the Board of Directors of Stichting TBI Nationality Dutch Auxiliary positions Supervisory Directorships: - Chairman of the Supervisory Board of Siers Groep B.V. - Chairman of the Supervisory Board of Arriva Nederland B.V. - Chairman of the Supervisory Board of TSS B.V. - Vice-Chairman of the Supervisory Board of KIWA N.V.
+Other auxiliary positions: - Member of the Board of Directors of Stichting Administratiekantoor Unilever N.V. - Vice-Chairman of the Board of Supervision of the University Medical Center Groningen - Chairman of the Board of Supervision of the Fries Museum en Princessehof Date of first appointment to the Supervisory Board June 2002 (Member of the Board of Directors from June 1996 until June 2002) Current term of appointment to the Supervisory Board June 2009 - to be decided (June 2013 at the latest)

-Princessehof

-Date of first appointment to the

-Supervisory Board June 2002 (Member of the Board of Directors from June 1996 until

-June 2002)

-Current term of appointment to the

-Supervisory Board June 2009 - June 2013

-2 · · · · · · · · · · · · · · · · · · ·

 Mr A.J.A.M.
 Vermeer (Antoon)

-Date of Birth 21 October 1949

-Profession Professional director / supervisory director

-Main positions - Member of a dairy farming partnership (maatschap

-melkveehouderijbedrijf)

-Nationality Dutch

-Additional positions Supervisory Directorships:

-- Vice-Chairman of the Supervisory Board of Rabobank Nederland

-- Chairman of the Supervisory Board of VION N.V.

-- Member of the Supervisory Board of Eureko B.V.

-Other additional positions: - Member of the Board of Governors of the ZLTO Food, Farming

-and Agribusiness Chair, Tilburg University

-- Chairman of the Board of Supervision of HAS Den Bosch

-- Chairman Council for the Rural Area (Raad voor het Landelijk

-Gebied)

-Date of first appointment to the

-Supervisory Board June 2002
+Date of Birth 21 October 1949 Profession Professional director / supervisory director Main positions Member of a dairy farming partnership (maatschap melkveehouderijbedrijf) Nationality Dutch Additional positions Supervisory Directorships: - Vice-Chairman of the Supervisory Board of Rabobank Nederland - Chairman of the Supervisory Board of VION N.V. - Member of the Supervisory Board of Eureko B.V.
+Other additional positions: - Member of the Board of Governors of the ZLTO Food, Farming and Agribusiness Chair, Tilburg University - Chairman Board of Supervision of HAS Den Bosch - Chairman Council for the Rural Area (Raad voor het Landelijk Gebied) Date of first appointment to the Supervisory Board June 2002

-Current term of appointment to the

-Supervisory Board June 2010 - to be decided (June 2014 at the latest)
+Current term of appointment June 2010 - to be decided (June 2014 at the latest) to the Supervisory Board

 Mrs I.P.
 Asscher-Vonk (Irene)

-Date of Birth 5 September 1944

-Profession Professional supervisory director

-Main position Emeritus professor at the Radboud University, Nijmegen

-Nationality Dutch

-Additional positions Supervisory Directorships:

-- Member of the Supervisory Board of Rabobank Nederland

-- Member of the Supervisory Board of KLM

-- Member of the Supervisory Board of Arriva Nederland

-- Member of the Supervisory Board of Philip Morris Holland

-- Member of the Supervisory Board of TBI

-Other additional positions: - Chairman of the Episcopal Court (Bisschoppelijk
+Date of Birth 5 September 1944 Profession Professional supervisory director Main position Emeritus professor at the Radboud University, Nijmegen Nationality Dutch Auxiliary positions Supervisory Directorships: - Member of the Supervisory Board of Rabobank Nederland - Member of the Supervisory Board of KLM - Member of the Supervisory Board of Arriva Nederland to the Supervisory Board